Cysharp/MemoryPack/README.md

 ---
 Currently MemoryPack dependents .NET 7 runtime, incremental generator and C# 11.
 Therefore it will not work in Unity. .NET 7 support is planned for Unity 2025.

-Howver, now working for .NET Standard 2.1 support(see [PR #27](https://github.com/Cysharp/MemoryPack/pull/27), it can run on Unity 2021.
+However, now working for .NET Standard 2.1 support(see [PR #27](https://github.com/Cysharp/MemoryPack/pull/27)), it can run on Unity 2021.
 Stay tuned.

 Binary wire format specification
 ---